Dr Bradley Townend

 BSc(Med), MBBS, MPH(Hons), MMed, FRANZCO, AMA(M)

-Dr Brad Townend enjoys living and working on the Central Coast with his wife and children.
+Dr Brad Townend enjoys living and working on the Central Coast/Hunter region with his wife and children.
 He completed his medical degree with honours at the University of NSW and went on to subsequently complete a master’s degree in Public Health at UNSW.
 Following this Brad completed a master’s degree in Ophthalmic science at the University of Sydney.
-He worked for several years at Gosford, Tuggerah and John Hunter Hospitals before completing 5 years of extensive eye training through Sydney Eye Hospital.
+He worked for several years at Gosford, Wyong and John Hunter Hospitals before completing 5 years of extensive eye training through Sydney Eye Hospital.
 He is a Fellow of the Royal Australian and New Zealand College of Ophthalmologists, and a member of the Australian Cataract and Refractive Surgery Association.